Programs and Tours

-We offer fun and educational programs that work with the provincial curriculum to make history and art come to life for your class!
+At Touchstones Nelson, we are proud to offer fun and educational programs that work with the provincial curriculum to make history and art come to life for your class.
+Please get in touch to discuss your needs and find out how we can support student learning.

-Our permanent museum features exhibits on Indigenous Communities, Early Explorers, Mining, Transportation, Hydropower, The Queen City, Culture and so much more.
+Our museum features rotating exhibits on art and history in two main-floor galleries, as well as a permanent exhibition on the second floor.
 Our trained docents (volunteer guides) help bring history and art to life for your students, so to truly get the most out of your visit we recommend you book a guided tour.
 Docent-led tours are available on Tuesday, Wednesday, or Thursday, dependent on volunteer availability.
-Stay tuned for more information on docent tour options.

 Touchstones Nelson also features two galleries displaying art and history exhibitions that change quarterly.
 Contact us to ask about current exhibition programming including docent-led tours and rotating visual art activities based on the changing shows in our first-floor galleries.
 You can also visit our current exhibitions page to find out more.